• Skip to primary navigation

 • Fork - Use a large fork for a coarse texture.

-• Potato ricer - Using a potato ricer, produces smooth and fine-textured sweet potatoes.
+• Potato ricer - Using a potato ricer, produces smooth and fine-textured mash.

 • Immersion blender - Makes it smooth with a few small chunks.